IBCL: Zero-shot Model Generation under Stability-Plasticity Trade-offs: Background

-Like generic multi-task learning, continual learning also faces trade-off between tasks, known as the stability-plasticity trade-off \cite{de2021continual,kim2023achieving,raghavan2021formalizing}, which balances between performance on new tasks and resistance to catastrophic forgetting \cite{kirkpatrick2017overcoming,lee2017overcoming,robins1995catastrophic}.
-Current methods identify models to address trade-off preferences by techniques such as loss regularization \cite{servia2021knowing}, meaning at least one model needs to be trained per preference.
+Continual Learning, also known as lifelong learning, is a special case of multitask learning, where tasks arrive sequentially rather than simultaneously \citep{thrun1998lifelong,eaton2013lifelong}.
+In this paper, we leverage Bayesian inference in the knowledge base update \citep{ebrahimi2019uncertainty}.
+Like generic multitask learning, continual learning also faces the stability-plasticity trade-off \citep{de2021continual}, which balances between performance on new tasks and resistance to catastrophic forgetting \citep{kirkpatrick2017overcoming}.
+Current methods identify models to address trade-off preferences by techniques such as loss regularization \citep{servia2021knowing}, which means that at least one model must be trained per preference.